jvanasco/certbot-howtos/acme-dns.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-*Ignore this message* and scroll up.
+Your should *ignore this message* and scroll up.
 Several lines above you should see a message that reads:

 ```
 Hook '--manual-auth-hook' for example.com ran with output: